JKorf/Bittrex.Net/README.md

 ```

 ## Release notes
+* Version 3.0.1 - 06 dec 2018
+	 * Fix for socket client
+	 * Fix for freezes if called from UI thread

 * Version 3.0.0 - 05 dec 2018
 	* Updated to CryptoExchange.Net version 2
 		* Libraries now use the same standard functionalities